olmar/olehmarshev.com/content/blog/unit-testing-vs-design-by-contract.md

 On the contrary, I want to know about how changes affect system in the Work-In-Progress stage.

 I think these both concepts - Unit Testing and DBC - should complement each other.
 Unit testing should be practiced and implemented in tests.
-DBC should be practiced and implemented as a mental model.
+Design by Contract should be practiced and implemented as a mental model.
 Something that engineer should always have in the background during his work.

 [^1]: Design by Contract was developed by Bertrand Meyer in 1986 when he was working on Eiffel programming language.